-If you enjoy working with young children, you may want to consider a career in early childhood education.
+If you enjoy working with young children, you may want to consider an associate in early childhood education online.
 Early childhood educators work in elementary schools, preschools, or daycare centers.
-They teach young children essential skills like communication, reading, behavior, and basic math.
+They teach young children essential the skills of communication, reading, behavior, and basic math.
 Early childhood educators guide children's emotional and intellectual development.
 For some children, early childhood educators represent the only positive role models they encounter every day.

 The Bureau of Labor Statistics projects that preschool teaching positions will grow by 10% between 2016 and 2026.
 Prospective students considering an early childhood education associate degree can expect to find ample career opportunities after graduation.

 The Best Online Associate in Early Childhood Education Programs